jcblaisecruz02/nmt-transformer/README.md

 The script will save checkpoints in the directory passed to `--save_dir`.
 Training can be resumed from the checkpoint by using the `--resume_training` flag.

-To perform experiments with varying model settings, the following arguments may be togged:
+To perform experiments with varying model settings, the following arguments may be toggled:
 * `--tie_weights` — will tie the weights of the encoder embeddings, the decoder embeddings, and the softmax projection layer.
 When weights are tied, a joint vocabulary must be given to both the encoder and decoder.
 Otherwise, you can opt to use language-specific BPE vocabularies instead.
 This will, however, result in a much larger model size and training time.
 * `--criterion` — the authors of the paper use label smoothing, which is implemented as `--criterion label_smoothing` in the training script.
 To use standard cross entropy loss, `cross_entropy` should be passed instead.
 * `--smoothing` — controls label smoothing.